CookieBubble/react-cookie-bubble/README.md

 # react-cookie-bubble
-CookieBubble is the easy and beautiful way to inform users that your website is using cookies.
+`react-cookie-bubble` is the easy and beautiful way to inform users that your website is using cookies.

-Demo:
+Demo:</br>
 https://cookiebubble.netlify.com